luisarizmendi/edge-demos/demos/microshift/README.md

 **_NOTE:_** *Remember to include `--ask-vault-pass` when you try to run your Ansible playbooks containing Ansible Vault encrypted files*

+By default a test app will be deployed along with microshift.
+If you want to skip that step just comment out the `microshift_test_app_template` line in cars/main.yaml.

 Run the following Ansible Playbook:

 > laptop